 Rather than periodic reports that run long after they could be used for correction, companies on a well-built WMS setup can tap into reports delivered as frequently as necessary.
 Kenco offers automated operational reports on a pre-determined time frame as part of our services, allowing our customers and operations teams to see and respond to trends as they happen.

 10. Continuous Improvement

-You should be able to rely on your WMS vendor to keep abreast of trends in the industry and to support new ideas with a continuous stream of new functionality that helps you to reduce costs, improve operations, and optimize processes with each new release.
+You should be able to rely on your WMS vendor to keep abreast of trends in the industry.
+They should support new ideas with a continuous stream of new functionality, one that helps you to reduce costs, improve operations, and optimize processes with each new release.